hitman-codehq/embedded-ratatui-workshop/PREPARATION.md

 espup install
 ```

+In case you are wondering, this command will install:

+- [Espressif Rust fork](https://github.com/esp-rs/rust) with support for Espressif targets
+- `stable` toolchain with support for RISC-V targets
+- [LLVM fork](https://github.com/espressif/llvm-project) with support for Xtensa targets
+- [GCC toolchain](https://github.com/espressif/crosstool-NG/) that links the final binary

+and does not contain any rat poison, don't worry.

+If everything goes right, you will have `xtensa-esp32-espidf` toolchain for ESP-IDF framework installed and see a message like this:

+> [info]: Installation successfully completed!
+> To get started, you need to set up some environment variables by running: '. ~/export-esp.sh'
+> This step must be done every time you open a new terminal.
+> See other methods for setting the environment in https://esp-rs.github.io/book/installation/riscv-and-xtensa.html#3-set-up-the-environment-variables

+This step is like chopping the onions, measuring the flour, and lining up your spices before turning on the stove.
+Otherwise, chaos in the kitchen!

+Simply follow the steps [here](https://docs.espressif.com/projects/rust/book/installation/riscv-and-xtensa.html#3-set-up-the-environment-variables).

 ---

 ### Installing ESP32 tools

-We have raw patatoes, carrots, and onions.
+We have got potatoes, carrots, and onions (the holy trinity of any good ratatouille).
 But we can't just throw them into the pot without peeling and cutting them first.
 In other words, we can build Rust for ESP, but we need to actually put it on the board (i.e. _flash it_).

 [`espflash`](https://github.com/esp-rs/espflash) is our friend!
 Simply installed it by: